weihaolun/School-District-Analysis/Written_Report.md

 ![School Summary2](https://user-images.githubusercontent.com/84211948/125429478-08693343-71f7-4dc4-9c16-1f6837fac9d4.png)

 ### 3. How does replacing the ninth graders' math and reading scores affect Thomas High Schools's performance relative to the other schools?
+Before replacing the ninth graders math and reading scores, Thomas High School was ranked as No.2 among the 15 schools based on the overall test passing rate.
+After the adjustment, Thomas High School is till placed at No.2.
+Therefore, the adjustment does not affect Thomas High School’s performance relative to the other schools.
 ### 4. How does replacing the ninth-grade scores affect the following:
 - **Math and reading scores by grade**